anayagaray98/trading_bot/Readme.md

 - **Machine Learning:** Advanced machine learning models will be integrated to improve the bot's predictive power, helping it make informed decisions even in volatile markets.

 - **Customization:** You can customize the bot to fit your own trading preferences and risk tolerance.

-- **Security:** We take security seriously.
-The bot will implement industry-standard security measures to keep your assets safe.

 ## Getting Started